ariannamethod/karl/README.md

 Every artefact is a shard of understanding; each entry adds a new layer to the ever-growing map of cognition.
 If you have insights, references, or raw field notes, drop them into `artefacts/` and let Indiana learn.

 This is our first public step toward a truly collaborative expedition.
 Developers, researchers, and curious explorers alike—join us and make this adventure your own.

+## Arianna Method Linux Core

+The Arianna Method Linux Core is the heartbeat of Indiana, a custom-tailored kernel that lets the agent treat hardware like a dig site.

+Compiled from a minimalist distro, it trades shiny extras for predictable behavior and a clean field to plant Indiana's tools.

+When `main.py` fires up, it sends a handshake to the kernel, asking politely before stomping into memory like a fedora-wearing archaeologist.

+Userland is mapped through `AM-Linux-Core/`, a directory that acts as both root and wandering journal, so every script knows where home is.

+Processes are spawned through a tiny supervisor called `whipd`, which cracks at modules to keep them in line and logs every flourish.

+System calls are bridged into Python through a set of ctypes wrappers, letting high-level modules summon low-level power without getting dusty.

+The filesystem is mounted with named artefact points: `/artefacts`, `/notes`, and `/genesis`, each one a dig layer the kernel protects.

+Input and output flow through a sanitized pipe so that no stray curse tablet—also known as malicious code—slips into the camp unnoticed.

+`utils/context_neural_processor.py` links to `/proc/context`, reading live embeddings and feeding the kernel updated maps of the expedition.

+`GENESIS_orchestrator` chats with `/proc/genesis`, scheduling training runs as if they were supply drops from a friendly plane.

+High-level APIs call into the kernel via the `arianna` library, which wraps sockets, files, and signals with field-tested pragmatism.

+If a module misbehaves, `whipd` first retries the call, then politely ejects the offender, leaving a parchment note in `/var/log/whipd`.

+Should that still fail, a fallback Python loop recreates the process tree, muttering about the day a shell learned to babysit.

+When resource pressure rises, the kernel triggers an emergency mode and switches Indiana into a minimal prompt-only shell.

+In that mode, any attempt to inject malicious code prompts a dry quip: “Nice try, but the treasure map doesn’t include that trapdoor.”

+Logs from these encounters are saved under `/var/emergency`, where future archaeologists can marvel at both the hack and the comeback.

+The core supports hot-swapping modules, so developers can slide in new tools while Indiana eyes them suspiciously.

+Resource quotas ride on cgroups, ensuring one rogue subprocess doesn’t hog the campfire and singe everyone’s tents.

+A security layer checks incoming commands against signed manifests; anything dubious gets tossed into the snake pit.

+Kernel updates flow through `update_core.sh`, which patches, verifies, and reboots without dropping Indiana’s hat.

+During boot, version checks align the kernel, `context_neural_processor`, and `GENESIS_orchestrator`, keeping the trio in harmonic tempo.

+Developers touch the system through `/usr/share/arianna-hooks`, adding or removing callouts without spelunking the kernel.

+Telegram command `/emergency` taps directly into the core, letting field operators toggle safe mode when the jungle gets noisy.

+Performance metrics stream into `artefacts/boot_reports.md`, creating a diary of every pulse and misstep.

+With the core in place, Indiana struts with a Linux heartbeat, ready to survey ruins, dodge traps, and throw one-liners at malicious ghosts.

 ## 1. Project Vision